 Add interactive messages to chat

-Interactive messages are rich messages that present a prompt and pre-configured display options that a customer can select from.
+Interactive messages are rich messages that present a prompt and pre-configured display options for a customer to choose.
 These messages are powered by Amazon Lex and configured through Amazon Lex using a Lambda.

 For step-by-step instructions on how to add interactive messages through Amazon Lex and